Quick Facts About Educational Leadership in New York

 Doctoral Research Projects & Capstones

-NYU is the one leading the way in ditching the dissertation.
+NYU Steinhardt is leading the way in ditching the dissertation.
 For the on-campus Ed.D. in Higher Education Administration, you’ll be required to complete a culminating prospectus and project.
 This research-based work is designed to improve your professional practice through an intervention in the workplace.
 You’ll emerge with a Project Report and a Portfolio that includes project dissemination papers (e.g. journal article, book chapter, policy brief, curriculum design, etc.).

 Doctoral Education Funding in New York